magento/devdocs/guides/v2.0/install-gde/docker/docker-phpstorm-prereq.md

 {% include install/docker/docker_compose-ps.md %}

 ## Create an SSH tunnel on Windows {#devbox-ssh-windows}
-To use Xdebug with Docker on Windows, you must set up an SSH tunnel because Windows doesn't have a native SSH client.
+To use Xdebug with {% glossarytooltip 57f1b0dc-1341-466d-a685-e0dbf5a3b713 %}Docker{% endglossarytooltip %} on Windows, you must set up an SSH tunnel because Windows doesn't have a native SSH client.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
 You don't need to use a third-party SSH client on Mac OS because it has a native client.
 Instead, run the `m2devbox-debug.sh` script before you need to create a tunnel to DevBox.
 One example of doing this is to run [Xdebug]({{ page.baseurl }}install-gde/docker/docker-phpstorm-debug.html).